tagtogorg/tagtog-doc/search.md

 <div class="two-third-col">
   <h4>Normalization</h4>
   <p>Just start typing the first 3 characters of one of the names of the entity you are looking for.
 All the possible entities gathered across all your dictionaries will show up.
-Click on one of the items to display the search query on the normalization text box and, when you are ready, just click on the Search button {% include inline-image.html name="search-button.png" width="28" %} to retrieve all the documents that contain at least one entity normalized to that name.</p>
+Click on one of the items to display the search query on the normalization text box and, when you are ready, just click on the Search button {% include inline-image.html name="search-button.png" width="28" %} to retrieve all the documents that contain at least one <a href="search-queries.html#search-by-normalization">entity normalized to that name</a>.</p>
   <p>The search results are paginated.
 If your query retrieves a long list of results, you will find a <code>Load more</code> link at the bottom of the list.
 Just click it to load more results.</p>
   {% include image.html name="search/AdvancedSearchByNormalizationId.png" caption=""%}
 </div>